-Geyser Point Bar & Grill is a new waterfront lounge and counter service restaurant at Disney’s Wilderness Lodge, located on the shore of Walt Disney World’s Bay Lake.
-This review features food photos from the restaurant, thoughts on the ambiance, and whether we’d recommend making the trip here from Magic Kingdom.
+Geyser Point Bar & Grill is a waterfront lounge and counter service restaurant at Wilderness Lodge on the shore of Walt Disney World’s Bay Lake.
+This WDW dining review features food photos from the restaurant, thoughts on the ambiance, and whether we’d recommend making the trip here from Magic Kingdom.
+(Updated July 8, 2020.)

 Let’s start this review with ambiance.
 There’s really not much of the Imagineered variety at Geyser Point Bar & Grill, beyond the basic stone and exposed cedar design of the open-air structure.
 It looks rustic and fits the vibe of Wilderness Lodge, and that’s perfectly fine from our perspective.
 The inherent atmosphere of being in the natural setting along Bay Lake is more than sufficient.
 More than perfectly fine and sufficient–it’s fantastic.

 Geyser Point doesn’t need a backstory within a backstory, or clever references to the unreleased “Cat Cheesing” episode of Walt Disney’sTrue Life Adventures to make its ambiance exceptional.
 To the contrary, if ever a locale called for understated design, it was Geyser Point.
 Thanks to its serene waterfront setting, Geyser Point is an excellent place to unwind and enjoy the natural side of the Vacation Kingdom.

 The optimal time to dine at Geyser Point is right around sunset, leading into blue hour on Bay Lake.
 Normally, you could stretch that into seeing Electrical Water Pageant, which should pass by between 9:30 and 9:45 p.m., but that currently is not running in the first phase of Walt Disney World’s reopening.